Screenly/Screenly-Cast-for-WordPress/screenly-wp-cast/readme.txt

 Contrary to some other WordPress plugins or themes out there, the goal is not to convert WordPress into a full-fledged digital signage CMS.
 Instead, the plugin is designed for simple content creation that can be used assets in your digital signage CMS.
 Also, instead of trying to add support for zones, feeds and all kind of other features, we’ve focused on ensuring a good-end-user viewing experience.

-For more information, please visit https://github.com/Screenly/Screenly-Cast-for-WordPress/
+For more information, check out Screenly Cast for WordPress' home on [Github](https://github.com/Screenly/Screenly-Cast-for-WordPress/) and this [blog post](https://news.screenly.io/introducing-screenly-cast-for-wordpress-a27ff26667b7?source=collection_home---4------0-----------).

 == Installation ==